stevenrskelton/stevenrskelton.github.io/_posts/2022-08-12-scala-3-aws-lambda-functions.md

 ```

 The source of the `event` will determine what it is, within AWS all events are JSON however AWS will automatically parse
 the JSON using an internal Jackson library to any POJO specified in the function.
-For convinience AWS has made
+For convenience AWS has made
 a `aws-lambda-java-events` package that contains classes for all AWS events.
-Similarily, any class that can be
+Similarly, any class that can be
 serialized by Jackson can be used as a `Response` output.

 When AWS Lambdas are configured as public Internet endpoints they will be accessible at